 Not only are humans wired to learn visually rather than textually (90 percent of information transmitted to the brain is visual), but the millennial workforce, specifically, loves video learning.

 Business executives prefer watching videos, as well.
-Specifically, 59 percent of senior executives prefer video over text, 75 percent of executives watch videos while working.
+Specifically, 59% percent of senior executives prefer video over text, while 75 percent of executives watch videos while working.